jeamajoal/PSToolbox/README.md

 Run the provided Python web server script, postserver.py, to serve the content of the loadables directory.

     python3 python/postserver.py -b 0.0.0.0 -p 8443 -u ~/uploads
 ***NOTE:  The uploads dir is being set OUTSIDE of the loadables folder.
-This will make your Get-TollboxItems (gti) run mor efficiently later if you so choose.
+This will make your Get-TollboxItems (gti) run more efficiently later if you so choose to use it.
 Otherwise if you are ok waiting you can keep it in your loadables folder.

 # Usage